 For Expats Living Abroad – The Choice is Clear

 For global citizens, it is critical that you contact Expat Financial to discuss your global medical insurance requirements and discuss the advantages of having a health plan that can cover you and your family globally and address the many concerns you may have with government medical insurance.
 The same problems we have talked about above also often extend to domestic health plans.
-We offer some excellent global medical plans for expatriates that can provide global access to healthcare and not leave you at the mercy of government run health coverage.
-Our most popular individual plans are from Cigna & IMG, which provide you the ability to obtain a quote and apply online.
+We offer some excellent global medical plans for expatriates that can provide global access to healthcare and not leave you at the mercy of government-run or socialized health coverage.
+Our most popular individual plans are from Cigna & IMG, which provide you with the ability to obtain a quote and apply online.
 If you are an HR manager, please contact us for a group plan to cover your mobile expat population.